dhruvpandey5439/Applied-Math-Research-2026/CONCEPTS_LEARNED.md

   - What confused me: I needed several passes to connect "0.40" (strength of relationship) with "outside the band" (statistically real, not noise) into one complete idea, instead of treating them as two separate facts.

+ **Walk-forward validation (train/test splitting for time-series):** The correct way to split time-ordered data into training and testing sets.
+Training data must always come entirely BEFORE testing data in time -- never shuffled, never mixed.
+Walk-forward validation repeats this chronological split multiple times (called "folds"), each time with a bigger training window, sliding forward through time.

+- Why it mattered here: Randomly shuffling rows before splitting (the default behavior in most ML libraries) lets a model train on data from later years and get tested on data from earlier years -- which is impossible in real-world forecasting, since you'd never actually have future information available at the time you're making a past prediction.
+This is the same lookahead bias problem from Day 3's features, just appearing at the train/test-split level instead.
+Confirmed directly: a shuffled split produced a "train" date range and a "test" date range that both spanned the entire 2000-2026 period, proving they were mixed together in time, not separated.

+- What confused me: The sheer number of new terms at once (row, fold, train set, test set) made the output hard to parse initially.
+It helped to compare just two specific numbers side by side at a time, rather than trying to absorb the whole printed output in one pass.

 (More to be added: standard deviation/skewness/kurtosis detail, walk- forward validation logic, statistical significance testing for comparing